-In fact, you’d be interested to know that a survey targeted to CEO’s found that 80% said that they’ve had mentors who helped them fast tracked their career!
+In fact, you’d be interested to know that a survey targeted to CEOs found that 80% said that they’ve had mentors who helped them fast-tracked their careers!

 Personally, I consider myself blessed to have had several mentors throughout my life.

 Without their generosity in sharing their knowledge, skills, and experience, I can honestly say that I wouldn’t be who I am today – and for that, I’m truly grateful.

 Drawing from my own experience, here are the five top qualities that I believe every great mentor should have:

 As a self-professed ‘relentless optimist’, it’s no surprise that positivity is something that I consider a must-have in a mentor.

 Even if you’re not a glass-half-full kind of person, know that energy is contagious.
 Hence, it’s certainly in your best interest to look for a mentor who has a positive outlook and is passionate.

 He, she or they should be someone who encourages you to step out of your comfort zone and keep believing in you – even in moments where you don’t believe in yourself.

 2. The ability to give constructive feedback